 “Some of the best lessons to share with students are the ones that just happened a few hours ago at work,” Ayotte says.

 As a graphic design student, you’d also have the opportunity to build your portfolio alongside a seasoned professional.
 After receiving constant advice and feedback on your work, you can be confident that you’ll graduate with a professional portfolio.

 “Who better to provide you with design guidance and a project critique than someone who is already successful in the very industry you wish to join?”
 Ayotte asks.

-After learning the facts and hearing the benefits firsthand from other designers, you can be confident that going back to school can help you set the stage for a long, successful career.
+So, although pursuing a design degree may delay your design career a bit, it could end up elevating your career to a whole new level.
+After learning the facts and hearing the benefits firsthand from professionals, you can be confident that going back to school can help you set the stage for a long, successful career.

 So is a graphic design degree worth it?
 The determination is up to you.

 If you’re serious about building a successful graphic design career, learn how the Rasmussen College Graphic Design program can help you achieve your dream!